Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Figures A3-4 and A3-5 show example in-text citations for twenty authors.

-Figure A3-6 shows an example of the reference list entry for twenty authors.
+Figure A3-6 shows an example reference list entry for twenty authors.

 Figure A3-6: Twenty Authors